markwoodhall/clova/README.md

 ```
 You don't have to use pre-defined validator functions, you can also use arbitrary functions.

-Arbitray functions will not generate scenarios specific failure messages but a generic message format of `"%s has value %s, which is invalid."` will be used.
+Arbitrary functions will not generate scenarios specific failure messages but a generic message format of `"%s has value %s, which is invalid."` will be used.

 ```clojure
 (validate [:age [> 18]] map-to-validate)